Redocly/redocly-cli/docs/rules/built-in-rules.md

 ### Parameters

+- [array-parameter-serialization](./oas/array-parameter-serialization.md): Require `style` and `explode` for parameters with array type
 - [boolean-parameter-prefixes](./oas/boolean-parameter-prefixes.md): All boolean paramater names start with a particular prefix (such as "is")
 - [no-invalid-parameter-examples](./oas/no-invalid-parameter-examples.md): Parameter examples must match declared schema types
 - [operation-parameters-unique](./oas/operation-parameters-unique.md): No repeated parameter names within an operation